freightlive/bumbal-geocode/README.md

 ### LatLngResultList

-Holds geocoding result data as a list of `LatLngResult` objects in precision order.
+Holds geocoding result data as a list of `LatLngResult` objects in accuracy order.

 To access this list, one can use the `getLatLngResults()` method.
 Alternatively, `LatLngResultList` implements `Iterator`, `Countable` and `ArrayAccess` to access the results like any array.